blw-ofag-ufag/agricheck/README.md

 The data model was written using OWL, the web ontology language.
 It is not only used as a map to write queries, but also for a automatic reasoning process.
 [You can inspect the data model here.](https://service.tib.eu/webvowl/#iri=https://raw.githubusercontent.com/blw-ofag-ufag/agricheck/refs/heads/main/rdf/ontology.ttl)

+## Notes

+- For some inspection points, there are multiple `rdfs:comment` of a given language (e.g. <https://agriculture.ld.admin.ch/inspection/B0CA9B64FBCDCAD179B51207E8A7E0BE>).

 # Example queries

 - [First three hierarchy levels with URI and labels](https://s.zazuko.com/BGqwXc)